 Average Weather in Zaza del Medio Cuba

-The climate in Zaza del Medio is hot, muggy, windy, and partly cloudy.
+In Zaza del Medio, the summers are short, hot, oppressive, and mostly cloudy and the winters are comfortable, humid, dry, windy, and mostly clear.
 Over the course of the year, the temperature typically varies from 62°F to 91°F and is rarely below 55°F or above 96°F.

 Average High and Low Temperature